-We have audited the accompanying financial statements of the Calgary Firefighters Supplementary Pension Plan ("the Plan"), which comprise the statement of financial position as at December 31, 2014, the statement of changes in net assets available for benefits for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
-The financial statements have been prepared by management based on the financial reporting provisions of Section 38(1)(c) of the Employment Pension Plans Act (Alberta).
+We have audited the accompanying fund financial statements of the Calgary Firefighters Supplementary Pension Plan ("the Plan"), which comprise the statement of net assets available for benefits as at December 31, 2015, the statement of changes in net assets available for benefits for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+The fund financial statements have been prepared by management based on the financial reporting provisions of Section 38(1)(c) of the Employment Pension Plans Act (Alberta).

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Fund Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with the financial reporting provisions of Section 38(1)(c) of the Employment Pension Plans Act (Alberta), and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these fund financial statements in accordance with the financial reporting provisions of Section 38(1)(c) of the Employment Pension Plans Act (Alberta), and for such internal control as management determines is necessary to enable the preparation of fund financial statements that are free from material misstatement, whether due to fraud or error.